okta/workflows-templates/workflows/generate_unique_emails/readme.md

 Generate unique Email : In this example uniqueness check is performed using different systems.
 You can pick the appropriate one for your organization.
-    a) Validate against O365 Proxy Addresses attribute for Organizations using O365
+1. Validate against O365 Proxy Addresses attribute for Organizations using O365
-    b) Validate against Google email aliases for Organizations using google mail
+2. Validate against Google email aliases for Organizations using google mail
-    c) Validate the Proxy Address against Okta directly, if Okta is the master for provisioning users in the target mailSystem.
+3. Validate the Proxy Address against Okta directly, if Okta is the master for provisioning users in the target mailSystem.
-    d) MultiDomains scenario
+4. MultiDomains scenario

 This flow follows the below logic.
 1. Construct email with firstname.lastname@domain.com